adamcooke/procodile/README.md

 * `-t` or `--tag` - the tag to assign to any new processes started by this action
 * `-f` or `--foreground` - this will keep the Procodile application in the foreground rather than running it in the background.
 If you CTRL+C while running in the foreground, all processes will be stopped.
 * `--clean` - this will remove the contents of your `pids` directory before starting.
 This avoids the supervisor picking up any old processes and managing them when it shouldn't.
-* `-b` or `--brittle` - when enabled, if a single process dies, rather than respawning, all processes will be stopped and the supervisor shutdown.
+* `--no-respawn` - this will disable all respawning of processes managed by Procodile.
+If a process stops working, it will stay like that until started again.
 * `--stop-when-none` - when enabled, the supervisor process will be stopped when there are no processes monitored.
 * `-d` or `--dev` - this is the same as specifying `--foreground`, `--brittle` and `--stop-when-none`.
 It's ideal when you want to run your application in the foreground when developing it because processes with issues won't just be started blindly.